583uredip/Java-Project/README.md

-The Cryptocurrency Management System is a platform that makes buying, selling, and managing cryptocurrencies easy and secure.
+Hello, I am new to programming and GitHub.The Cryptocurrency Management System is a platform that makes buying, selling, and managing cryptocurrencies easy and secure.
 It has three types of users: Admins, who manage users and transactions; Brokers, who help clients trade and manage cryptocurrencies; and Clients, who can buy, sell, and track their investments.
 This system